Dr. Ragland is easily reached when you need her.

 Yes!
 Dr. Tracy sees members who live in nursing homes or other assisted living facilities.
 Depending on the level of care and frequency of visits needed, there may be additional charges in addition to the periodic fee.
 Please contact the office at OneFamilyMD to discuss further.

 Dr. Ragland will be available to work with your hospital physicians and specialists in order to help coordinate your hospital care.
 Answering questions you and your family may have about certain aspects of your hospital stay is another service many patients really appreciate.
 Dr. Tracy may also visit while you are in the hospital, if appropriate.
 Please note that during the Covid 19 pandemic, several local hospitals have not allowed community-based physicians to visit their patients.

 What if I need medical attention while I’m away from home?

 In the age of telemedicine, many conditions can be diagnosed and treated via a simple conversation by phone or webcam.
 If appropriate, we will locate the nearest pharmacy and order medication most suited for your circumstance.
 If you need to go to the hospital or seek other medical attention while away from home, we can advise you on that as well.
 Dr. Ragland can’t substitute for the ER or urgent care in truly urgent situations, though, so if you ever feel like you could be experiencing a medical emergency – please never hesitate to go immediately to an emergency care facility!

 May I contact OneFamilyMD after hours?
 How?

-When do I pay my fees for wholesale medicines and labs that are not covered?
+When do I pay my fees for wholesale medicines, labs and procedures that are not covered in the membership fee?